arham-w17/Lab-1/src/hw1-git-activity-starter-files-moha2725/README.md

 fully correct, and you will get some extra practice working with git.

-Tip: If you had trouble implementing these methods in Java, you might start by first implementing them in Python, then translating your code into Java line-by-line.
+Tip: If you had trouble implementing these methods in Java, you might start by first implementing them in Python then translating your code into Java line-by-line.
 As you become more comfortable with the syntax of Java, it will get easier to directly write your code.